 Co-investigators in the study from the Milton S. Hershey Medical Center and Penn State College of Medicine include James Connor, PhD, distinguished professor of neurosurgery; Dr. Brad Zacharia, associate professor, Department of Neurosurgery; and Dr. Michael Glantz, professor, Department of Neurosurgery.

 In addition to pioneering leading-edge research, the team at Hershey Medical Center and Penn State Cancer Institute provide care for approximately 500 brain tumor patients annually, including about 50 to 100 patients with glioblastomas.

-Assistant Professor, Department of Neurosurgery, Penn State Health Holy Spirit Medical Center
+Assistant Professor, Neuro-oncology Surgeon, Department of Neurosurgery, Penn State Health Milton S. Hershey Medical Center

 Fellowship: Neuro-Oncology, University Health Network-Toronto Western Hospital/University of Toronto, Toronto, Ontario, Canada; Neuro-Oncology, National Institutes of Health, Bethesda, Md.

 Medical School: University of Toronto Faculty of Medicine, Toronto